Streetlights, Signs & Striping

 Energy Efficient LED Streetlights

-The City of Mesa is using energy efficient LED streetlights on several new projects in an effort to reduce our carbon footprint, while still providing quality lighting.
+We use energy efficient LED streetlights on several new projects in an effort to reduce our carbon footprint, while still providing quality lighting.
 LED lighting has a longer life (up to 15 years), is less expensive to maintain, and uses roughly 40% less energy than traditional streetlights.
 LED streetlights are being used in several residential neighborhoods and will be installed in the Eastmark Community, along Southern Avenue in the Fiesta District and in Downtown Mesa along the light rail extension as construction progresses on these projects.

 Pole Numbers